groupdocs-signature-cloud/groupdocs-signature-cloud-java-samples/README.md

 ## Prerequisites

 + Java SE Development Kit 8
 + GroupDocs.Signature Cloud SDK for Java.

-+ Get your AppSID and AppKey at [https://dashboard.groupdocs.cloud](https://dashboard.groupdocs.cloud) (free registration is required).
++ Get your ClientId and ClientSecret at [https://dashboard.groupdocs.cloud](https://dashboard.groupdocs.cloud) (free registration is required).

 ## How to Run the Examples?

 The package contains Java examples.
 Follow the given steps to proceed with project build:

-* Extract the downloaded project
++ Extract the downloaded project
-* Open project in your IDE
++ Open project in your IDE
-* Edit RunExamples.java and put appSid and appKey, obtained from https://dashboard.groupdocs.cloud there
++ Edit RunExamples.java and put ClientId and ClientSecret, obtained from https://dashboard.groupdocs.cloud there
-* Build and Run
++ Build and Run

 For more details, visit  [Getting Started](https://docs.groupdocs.cloud/signature/getting-started/).